-Divide the cash between envelopes marked with the days and keep your fingers out of Wednesdays envelope when you fancy an ice cream treat on the Tuesday, but have already spent your daily allowance.
+Divide the cash between envelopes (i love these) marked with the days and keep your fingers out of Wednesday's envelope when you fancy an ice cream treat on Tuesday but have already spent your daily allowance.

 If you are traveling with someone make sure the least spendthrift person has overall budgetary control and don’t give in to any cries for must-have souvenirs which means no one will be able to afford to eat by Friday.

 If you already have a hotel booked as part of your vacation and breakfast is included then be sure to rise early and eat for the day.

 Refillable water bottles have an up-front expense but the return on your investment will be short considering bottled water is $1-4 each depending on your location.
 This is my favorite for hiking and this is my favorite for in the vehicle, around the hotel, or at the campsite.

 If you're traveling on your own be sure to stop at the store and get snacks.
 Things like trail mix, clementines, fruit cups, dried fruits, and similar items are a great way to save money instead of stopping at convenience stores.
 Our family of three saved over $175 on our last 10-day trip by doing this instead of stopping at gas stations for snacks.